Government UX Research Services

 Recent Government User Research Work

-Research-based UX evaluation of 3 data platforms used by federal government agencies in over 200 countries.
-Moderated interviews and usability test sessions with 10 global users.
+Discovery research and UX research for 3 data platforms used by federal government agencies in over 200 countries.
+Moderated interviews and contextual observation with 10 global users.
 Analyzed application analytics data.
 And facilitated a 1-day workshop that ended with solution sketches.

 Smithsonian — IA Research